hukkai/rescaling/README.md

 >
 > Hu Kai, Jie Shao, Changhu Wang, Xiangyang Xue, Bhiksha Raj

+Due to the time limit, we provide codes for ImageNet classification experiments by the deadline.
+See [training.md](https://github.com/neurips2020codes/RescaleNet/blob/master/training.md) for details.

 I am on vacation now.
-Codes are coming soon.
+Codes for more experiments are coming soon.